hannsadrian/hannsadrian/README.md

 ### Hello there 👋

-I am a german student in 10th grade, interested in web, mobile and IoT stuff 🤖
+I am a german student in 10th grade, interested in web, mobile and IoT stuff.

 **💙 What I like to work with:**
 - NodeJS